jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 We can ignore the preliminary response, or we can add a preemptive pattern in the precursor prompt set up that should make the LLM/GenAI pause by ending it with:
 >Ask me for the first task.

-And _task_ can be specific to the context of your prompt too, such as _Ask me the furst question_.
+And _task_ can be specific to the context of your prompt too, such as _Ask me the first question_.
 I've used this several times already, so I won't provide additional examples.

 ## Fact Check List Pattern
 Most LLMs/GenAIs are prone to hallucinate or fabricate facts in their responses.
 We always need to check their responses.
 The __Fact Check List Pattern__ leverages the LLM/GenAI to give us some of the facts that we should check in the responses.